mauricelambert/WebScripts/Script_Configuration.md

 [config_auth]
-launcher=python                                                                                # Define the launcher for this script (if script is executable this line is not necessary) path=./scripts/account/auth.py                                                                 # Only necessary if the location of the script is not in "scripts_path" documentation_file=./doc/auth.html                                                             # Only needed if the location of the documentation does not match the paths defined in "documentations_path" content_type=text/plain                                                                        # Define the script output content-type (HTTP headers/javascript interpretation)
+launcher=python                                                                                # Define the launcher for this script (if script is executable this line is not necessary) no_password=false                                                                              # If no_password is true the command line will be written to the logs path=./scripts/account/auth.py                                                                 # Only necessary if the location of the script is not in "scripts_path" documentation_file=./doc/auth.html                                                             # Only needed if the location of the documentation does not match the paths defined in "documentations_path" content_type=text/plain                                                                        # Define the script output content-type (HTTP headers/javascript interpretation)